themouette/licpro-php-tp/src/4-complete-the-application.markdown

 Complete The Application
 ========================

-In this practical, you will continue to write your own framework.
+In this practical, you will continue to write your own micro-framework.
-You have to finish the previous practical to start that one.
+**Important:** You have to finish the previous practical to start that one.

+## Introduction

+Since last week, you are building your own framework and an application that leverages this framework.
+The aim of the last practical was to discover the framework, its architecture, to understand what you have to do, and to start playing with it.

+In this practical, you have to build a complete web application.
+You have to provide a web application that can **list** a set of locations, **create** new ones, but also **delete** and **update** existing locations.

+This application has to be designed like a **RESTful API**.
+However, it won't be a **true** API at the moment, because you need to provide a user interface.
+Basically, you have to design the **Controller Layer** like a REST API, but you will render HTML templates.

+In the next practical ([#5](5-content-negotiation.html)), you will write a **true** API on top of what you have to do today.

+At the end, you will get an awesome application that combines a web application **and** a REST API.
+Nowadays, that's the state of the art in web development.

 ## The Model Layer

-You implemented a nice model layer in the previous practical.
+You implemented a nice **Model Layer** in the previous practical.
 In order to be consistent, implement the following `PersistenceInterface` interface:

 ``` php